fiware-cybercaptor/cybercaptor-client/README.md

 If you see a window with the title : *CyberCAPTOR Client* and a tab : *Initialization*.
 The CyberCAPTOR client has been properly installed.

+For more details, read the documentation [Installation And adminsitration Manual](https://github.com/fiware-cybercaptor/cybercaptor-client/blob/master/doc/InstallationAndAdministrationManual.md)

 # Docker Version Deployment

 ## Build container (optional)